orstavik/JoiComponents/book/chapter1b_slot_basics/Pattern_GentleMom.md

 # Pattern: GentleMom

-> The GentleMom pattern apply to most aspects of a custom element, not just slot fallback nodes.

 *The GentleMom principle:
 Always try to honor the wishes of first outside parents and then inside children, before you substitute their wishes with your own.*